Stopping Rules for Stochastic Gradient Descent via Anytime-Valid Confidence Sequences: Anytime-Valid Confidence Sequences

 Our confidence sequence will be stated in terms of the following data-dependent upper boundary:

-where $C=C(\alpha)>0$ is an explicit constant, provided below.
 This boundary combines three sources of variability: the effective cumulative variance proxy $\Sigma_{t,\mathrm{eff}}^2$, the initial distance $Z_1$, and the accumulated squared gradient steps $\sum_{s=1}^t \eta_s^2\|g_s\|^2$.
 The leading term involving $\Sigma_{t,\mathrm{eff}}^2$ captures the stochastic fluctuations of the process and stems from a time-uniform concentration inequality applied to an adapted sequence satisfying conditional sub-Gaussian tail bounds (see the proof of Theorem~\ref{thm:anytime-suboptimality}).
-In contrast, the terms $Z_1$ and $\sum_{s=1}^t \eta_s^2\|g_s\|^2$ come directly from the deterministic structure of projected SGD, and appear when the distance recursion is telescoped.
-Before proceeding, we specify the constant $C$ appearing in $U_t(\alpha)$:
+In contrast, the terms $Z_1$ and $\sum_{s=1}^t \eta_s^2\|g_s\|^2$ come directly from the structure of projected SGD, and appear when the distance recursion is telescoped.
+The next theorem establishes that $U_t(\alpha)$ forms an anytime-valid upper confidence sequence for the weighted suboptimality process $\{\bar F_t\}_{t\ge 1}$.